 - Conflicting information between the identified family size and the family size income limit if it is higher than the correct income limit for that family size.
-EXAMPLE: A family with three persons is asked to compare the family's income to the income limit for a four-person family. - A Grant Applicant may use a previously completed and verified survey to document the beneficiaries for a proposed activity within an application if the following requirements are met: - The previously completed and verified survey was conducted in accordance with the methodology specified within this manual. - The survey questionnaires were completed no more than five years prior to the application deadline for programs with an actual application deadline, or the actual date of submittal of an application for programs without an application deadline. - For the 2019 LMISD and later, HUD now includes the Margin of Error (MoE) for all geographies and requires that the use of alternative data (an income survey) have a MoE less than the LMISD MoE.
-The survey instructions in this guide are based on a 95% confidence level.
-Before a Grant Applicant undertakes a survey for a geographic area, they must check the MoE in the current LMISD to ensure that the survey will meet this requirement.
-If a Grant Applicant's LMISD has a MoE of less than +/- 5%, they must contact TxCDBG for additional guidance. - Grant Applicants using surveys to document the beneficiaries must use one of the TxCDBG survey questionnaires located on TDA's website to complete a door-to-door survey unless an alternate method is approved, in writing, by the TxCDBG program.
+EXAMPLE: A family with three persons is asked to compare the family's income to the income limit for a four-person family. - A Grant Applicant may use a previously completed and verified survey to document the beneficiaries for a proposed activity within an application if the following requirements are met: - The previously completed and verified survey was conducted in accordance with the methodology specified within this manual. - The survey questionnaires were completed no more than five years prior to the application deadline for programs with an actual application deadline, or the actual date of submittal of an application for programs without an application deadline. - HUD now includes the Margin of Error (MoE) for all geographies and requires that the use of alternative data (an income survey) have a MoE less than the LMISD MoE.
+Detailed instructions regarding appropriate margin of error considerations are provided in the TxCDBG Survey Methodology Manual. - Grant Applicants using surveys to document the beneficiaries must use one of the TxCDBG survey questionnaires located on TDA's website to complete a door-to-door survey unless an alternate method is approved in writing by the TxCDBG program.